guettli/programming-guidelines/README.md

 [Permalinks](https://en.wikipedia.org/wiki/Permalink) are great, since they provide a single source of truth.

-###  Don't write tech-docs in non-english language
+###  Don't write tech-docs in a non-English language

 General rule: don't waste time.

-It is feasible to write high level blog posts about tech topics in your favorite language.
+It is feasible to write high-level blog posts about tech topics in your favorite language.

 Sometimes it is easier to communicate the holistic view in your mother-tongue.

-But it is not feasible to write detailed tech stuff in a non-english language.
+But it is not feasible to write detailed tech stuff in a non-English language.

 Example: